 Over 50% of assignees find the first 3 months of their placement the hardest.

-“As someone who has experienced life both as an international assignee and as the leader of a global team, I see more than ever how global mobility continues to change.
-Now, rather than focusing on well-organised logistics, businesses need to create global mobility strategies which are centered around their people – their health and happiness, their families and their ability to thrive wherever their role takes them.
+‘Having experienced life as an international assignee and as a leader of a global team, I see how global mobility continues to change.
+Our latest World of Work research shows how businesses are adapting their policies and strategies to centre around their people — their health and happiness, their families and their ability to thrive on assignment.
+This holistic approach strengthens their ability to attract global talent, retain critical skills and stay competitive in a rapidly evolving landscape.’

-Having experienced international assignments myself and supported many others through it since, I have seen first-hand how effective preparation can ease the transition and shape the trajectory of an assignment.
-While the practical elements will always remain a pillar of support, it's the social, cultural and psychological aspects of relocation, as our 'Setting up for success’ report explores, that are becoming increasingly critical and complex.”
+‘Behind every international placement is a personal transition: a shift in culture, routine, identity and support systems.
+I've seen first-hand how effective preparation can ease the transition and shape the trajectory of a placement.
+While practical support remains a pillar, it's the social, cultural and psychological aspects of relocation, as our 'Setting up for success' report explores, that are becoming increasingly critical and complex.’